-The Partnership had net liabilities position of £192,000 as at 31 March 2020, primarily due to an IAS 19 pension deficit.
+The Partnership had net liabilities position of £174,000 as at 31 March 2021, primarily due to an IAS 19 pension deficit which does not impact on service delivery.

-The Partnership prepared a short term financial budget for 2020-21 which shows a breakeven position and is supported by sufficient levels of income to manage any liabilities as they fall due.
+The Partnership prepared a short term financial budget for 2021-22 which shows a small deficit funded through the general reserve and is supported by sufficient levels of income to manage any liabilities as they fall due.
 We are content that the going concern assumption is appropriate for the Partnership, concurring with management's assessment above.